Young's Seafood

 August 1, 2023 - February 7, 2024

-10 inquiries
+12 inquiries

-10 replies
+12 replies

 Email sent to Aberfield, the press agency that handles media queries for Young's Seafood.

-The email said that Unibond Seafood International supplies fish products to Young’s Seafood.
-Unibond has imported shipments of cod and pollock from Qingdao Tianyuan Aquatic Foodstuffs Co.
-Ltd. Qingdao Tianyuan has received persons transferred from the Xinjiang region of China under a state-imposed forced labor transfer program since 2020, and until at least May 2023.
-The United Nations, human rights organizations and academic experts agree that since 2018, the Chinese government has systematically subjected Xinjiang’s predominantly Muslim ethnic minorities to forced labor across the country via state-sanctioned employment schemes which use coercive methods in worker enrollment and obstruct freedom to leave employment.
+The United Nations, human rights organizations and academic experts agree that since 2018, the Chinese government has systematically subjected Xinjiang’s predominantly Muslim ethnic minorities to forced labor across the country via state-sanctioned employment programs which use coercive methods in worker enrollment.
 The U.S. has prohibited the importation of goods produced from state-imposed forced labor.
-The email asked if Young's could confirm if it supplies whitefish from Unibond to primary schools in England, and if it had any comment.

-Erin Jones replied saying that further background that would be really helpful in sorting out a response.
-The email also asked: "Have you contacted any other organizations about this?
-Where are you looking to publish this – is it on the Outlaw Ocean Project website or another publication?"
+Erin Jones of Aberfield replied saying: "Thanks for getting back to me and for the additional information.
+If you’ve got any further background that would be really helpful so we can try and sort out a response for you.
+Have you contacted any other organisations about this?
+Where are you looking to publish this – is it on The Outlaw Ocean Project website or another publication?"

 The Outlaw Ocean Project emailed back to say: "Yes, we have been in touch with other organizations on this issue.
 Regarding publication: we partner with news organizations globally to publish our projects."

-Erin Jones replied with a statement from Young's: "Young’s Seafood Limited take any allegations of forced or illegal labour within our supply chain extremely seriously.
+Erin Jones of Aberfield replied with a statement from Young's: "Young’s Seafood Limited take any allegations of forced or illegal labour within our supply chain extremely seriously.
 We are currently undertaking our own investigation.
 We are active members of the Seafood Ethics Action Alliance (SEA Alliance), a collaboration of retailers and seafood businesses which aims to strengthen human rights due diligence in the global seafood supply chain and ensure respect for human rights.
 Through this, we are involved in a range of activities which seek to improve labour standards in the seafood sector.
 These include ensuring effective due diligence and effective protection of human rights."

 Erin Jones at Aberfield replied: "As I mentioned last week, Young’s has started an investigation into this matter.
 I’m sure you are aware, with your extensive experience in this area, the level of complexity involved in this type of investigation when the processing facility in question is in China.
 Young’s is in the process of talking to suppliers to find out further information in order to verify the claims you have made to us.
 However, if you can share any information or evidence behind the claims that would help greatly in expediting the process.
 Can you provide any further evidence or information that could assist us in our investigation?"